light-and-ray/sd-webui-topaz-photo-ai-integration/Readme.md

 exit $rc
 ```

 You can install `winetricks` and run `winetricks -q dxvk` to allow topaz to see your gpu.
-But it won't work because dxvk doesn't support direct3d12 (directml) which is required.
-Vkd3d in winesticks does support, gpu is utilized, but the image is blured and glitched, so it isn't a proper directml support
+But it won't work because dxvk doesn't support directx12 (directml) which is required.
+Vkd3d in winesticks does support it partially, gpu is utilized, but the image is blured and glitched, so it isn't a proper directml support

 <details>
 <summary>